KarlWenzel/OTC-Production/README.md

 5. A hyperbolic curve was used to extrapolate production into the future, so that the lifetime production of our average well could be estimated.
 Some explanation for use of the hyperbolic curve may be found [here](http://www.petrocenter.com/reservoir/DCA_theory.htm) and [here](http://fekete.com/SAN/WebHelp/FeketeHarmony/Harmony_WebHelp/Content/HTML_Files/Reference_Material/Analysis_Method_Theory/Traditional_Decline_Theory.htm) Since the second month of production was the maximum flow rate for both oil and gas wells, this value was used for qi, and the difference between the second and third month was used for Di.
 The value of 0.5 was used for b, and the curve fit very nicely to our observed values.

+### Ways to Improve

+There are several ways that this study might be improved.
+Here are a few ideas:

+1. It was noticed that sometime it appears that redundant records were present in the exp_gph_reports_12.dat and exp_gph_reports_36.dat files.
+It was assumed that even if these are errors, that the errors would likely be evenly distributed across the full range of data, therefore mitigating its effect.
+More analysis here would be useful.

+2. Also regarding the production data, sometime negative values were encountered in the gross_volume property, and in such case they were ignored.
+Is this the best technique?
+When the negative values were aggregated and included in the total, the result was very chaotic (as opposed to a well behaved decline curve).

+3. The start dates for each PUN from the exp_gpqtrat.dat were used as the starting point for each well instead of the earliest production date found in the exp_gph_reports_12.dat and exp_gph_reports_36.dat files, because this seemed to force the wells to line up better on their max production, which is critical to estimating the decline curve.
+Using this strategy, it was often the case that the first month's production was NULL, but the second month's production was 1.0 (max).
+It would be nice to use frequency analysis to get a better understanding of the different patterns.

+4. No attempt was made thus far to distinguish between wells that produce a high overall volume vs. wells that produce a low overall volume.
+Since each well was normalized before averaging the wells together, this could mean that the lower producing wells are over-represented.
+Therefore it would be nice to split wells into different quantiles to see if different behavior exists.
+Another approach could be to not normalize the wells until after being averaged together, resulting in a weighted average, however in this situation the heavily producing wells will be over-represented.

+5. Only horizontal wells that started producing since Feb 2014 were analyzed, and this is because it was desired to limit the scope of the study to wells drilled using the most modern technology and techniques, however still provide a wide enough time range to build an accurate predictive model.
+The choice of a 3 year window was somewhat arbitrary however, and statistical analysis may suggest a better timeframe.